What You’ll Learn 🎯

 Frequency channel setup

-To determine the engine rotation speed, a source of frequency needs to be configured.
-For Orbit analysis, a third proximity probe also called a keyphasor is most often used as it detects a flat or wedged section on the shaft and this generates the needed pulse per revolution from which operating speed is concluded.
+To determine engine rotation speed, a frequency source must be configured.
+For Orbit Analysis, a third proximity probe—also called a keyphasor—is most commonly used, as it detects a flat or wedged section on the shaft.
+This detection generates the necessary pulse per revolution, from which the operating speed is determined.

-To allow different configuration possibilities to the user, the Orbit Analysis module supports several different sensor types to be selected as the frequency source:
+To provide flexible configuration options, the Orbit Analysis module supports several different sensor types that can be selected as the frequency source:

 Counters

-For Orbit Analysis several pulses or transient spikes per revolution are often used, meaning Tacho (digital) would be used for such application when it comes to sensors that are connected and configured as counters.
+For Orbit Analysis, multiple pulses or transient spikes per revolution are often used.
+This means that a Tacho (digital) input is typically selected for such applications when using sensors that are connected and configured as counters.

-For multiple configuration possibilities, a variety of additional counter sensors are available in the dropdown: multiple Encoders as well as CDM sensors.
-In addition, different filter settings can be applied to selected frequency source signals.
+To support a wide range of configuration options, various additional counter sensors are available in the dropdown menu, including multiple encoders and CDM sensors.
+In addition, different filter settings can be applied to the selected frequency source signals.

 Counter math

-With the Counter math module it is possible to determine and recalculate counter angle- and frequency outputs while measuring, online, and during datafile analysis after a measurement, offline.
+With the Counter Math module, it is possible to determine and recalculate counter angle and frequency outputs both during live measurements (online) and during data file analysis after the measurement (offline).

-This can be useful when you e.g. want to fix a faulty counter setting that wasn’t caught during the measurement, or if you want to tune a setting or two to see if that produces better results.
+This can be useful, for example, when correcting a faulty counter setting that wasn’t identified during the measurement, or when fine-tuning a setting to see if it produces better results.

-Counter math supports features like frequency smoothing, teeth size adjustment, software filters, and angle wrapping.
+Counter Math supports features such as frequency smoothing, tooth size adjustment, software filtering, and angle wrapping.

-If the results from Counter math turn out to be better for your specific data file, you can also use the math output as input to other modules that work with counters, such as Orbit analysis, Order Tracking or Torsional Vibration.
+If the results from Counter Math are better for your specific data file, you can use the math output as input for other modules that work with counters, such as Orbit Analysis, Order Tracking, or Torsional Vibration.

 Analog pulses

-When having the Frequency source set to Analog pulses an analog time channel must be selected (different sensors generating analog pulses are supported).
+When the frequency source is set to Analog Pulses, an analog time channel must be selected.
+Various sensors that generate analog pulses are supported.

 Tacho(Analog): 1 pulse per revolution using a proximity probe or a similar type of analog sensor